ucsf-wynton/wynton-website-hpc/docs/software/singularity.md

 <br>
 <br>
 <div class="alert alert-info" role="alert">
 Why not Docker?
 Docker is one of the most popular and well-known software solutions for using Linux Containers.
-However, contrary to Singularity, it turns out that it is hard to get Docker to play well with multi-tenant HPC environments such as the Wynton cluster.
+However, contrary to Singularity, it turns out that it is hard to get Docker to play well with multi-tenant HPC environments.
 </div>